Geoff Chappell, Software Analyst

 |Data:||executable’s case-insensitive name from lpImageFile, less any \??\ prefix|

 Subkeys are ignored if they contain a FilterFullPath value that has the wrong type or has data that is too large for representation in a UNICODE_STRING or which does not match the executable.
-Any other error while enumerating or opening subkeys or querying FilterFullPath (once sufficient memory is obtained), including that a subkey has no FilterFullPath, is failure for the function.
+For this purpose, if the given lpImageFile begins with \??\ then what’s matched as the executable’s name is what follows this prefix.
+Any other error while enumerating or opening subkeys or querying FilterFullPath (once sufficient memory is obtained), including that any subkey has no FilterFullPath, is failure for the function.
 If every subkey has a FilterFullPath but none matches the executable’s whole name, then the function sticks with the subkey for just the filename.

-When the function fails while seeking a subkey for the executable’s whole name, the handle to the subkey for the executable’s filename is not closed.
+When failure while seeking a subkey for the executable’s whole name becomes failure for the whole function, the handle to the subkey for the executable’s filename does not get closed.